MetLife Stadium: 2026 FIFA World Cup

-MetLife Stadium is one of 16 venues, as well as one of the eleven American venues which will host matches during the 2026 FIFA World Cup.
-As per FIFA requirements, the stadium will have a grass field installed for the World Cup matches.
-During the event, the stadium will be temporarily be known as "New York New Jersey Stadium" in accordance with FIFA's policy on corporate sponsored names.
-In February 2024, the stadium was announced as the host of the 2026 FIFA World Cup final.
-In addition, the stadium will host five group stage matches, one Round of 32 match, and one Round of 16 match.
+MetLife Stadium was one of sixteen venues, as well as one of the eleven American venues which hosted matches during the 2026 FIFA World Cup.
+As per FIFA requirements, the stadium had a grass field installed for the World Cup matches, and was temporarily renamed New York New Jersey Stadium in April 2026 in accordance with FIFA's policy on corporate-sponsored names.
+The stadium hosted five group stage matches, one Round of 32 match, one Round of 16 match, and hosted the final.